Russian, Ukrainian tensions evident at UN after Vitaly Churkin's death

 The Security Council also issued a press statement marking the sudden loss of Churkin, the longest-serving ambassador on the council.
 But Ukraine -- which holds this month's rotating presidency on the body -- blocked a more formal statement of condolences for Churkin.

-Ukrainian Foreign Minister Pavlo Klimkin said the press statement on Churkin was "appropriate" and defended his country's refusal to allow a more formal council statement on Churkin's passing.
+Ukrainian Foreign Minister Pavlo Klimkin said the press statement on Churkin was "appropriate," and defended his country's refusal to allow a more formal council statement on Churkin's passing.

 He said Ukraine did express condolences and asked the full Council to stand for the minute of silence.
 But Ukraine was the only council member that did not give formal remarks about Churkin.